Cynics at Large Indigo: Cynical SecuritySpy

 Install and configure SecuritySpy normally.
 Then create a Server device to represent each SecuritySpy installation, and one Camera device for each camera of interest.
 Use Indigo plugin actions to manipulate those cameras, and use Events to respond to changes.

 Cynical SecuritySpy tracks changes in SecuritySpy's state and reflects them in the state of the server and camera devices, as well as through Camera Motion events.
-When your Indigo scripts cause changes in SecuritySpy, they will be reflected in Indigo device changes only as SecuritySpy reports them.
+When your Indigo scripts cause changes in SecuritySpy, they will be reflected as Indigo device changes only when SecuritySpy reports them.
 This means that Cynical SecuritySpy provides you with closed-loop supervision over SecuritySpy servers - what you see in Indigo state and events is what actually happened on the server, not just what you said you wanted to happen.

 Devices

-Server
+Server Device

 To work with a SecuritySpy server, you must first tell Indigo about it by creating a Server device.
 This tells Indigo where the server is and how to talk to it.
 The server must have its web server component enabled, and the port number you enter is that of the web server (not the SecuritySpy server itself).
+The web server must allow http connections, not just https (secure) ones, though it's okay to allow both.

 Cynical SecuritySpy talks to SecuritySpy exclusively through its web interface.
 There is no need for Indigo and SecuritySpy to run on the same computer, though they certainly can.